 What are the new rules for landlords?

-As well as understanding the basics of what is required from you as a landlord when you set up your property for renting out, you’ll need to know what the new regulations for landlords are.
+As well as understanding the basics of what is required from you as a landlord when you set up your property for renting out, you’ll need to know what the new legislation for landlords is.

 As a landlord, it’s important to stay up-to-date with the latest rules and regulations that affect your rental properties.
-Here are some of the new rules for landlords that you should know about in 2025:
+Here are some of the new rules for landlords from 2025 in the UK that you should know about.

 Tenant Fees Act